zama-ai/tfhe-rs/tfhe/docs/integration/js-on-wasm-api.md

 Standard multi-threading in WASM requires [cross-origin isolation](https://developer.mozilla.org/en-US/docs/Web/API/Window/crossOriginIsolated) (COOP/COEP headers) to enable `SharedArrayBuffer`.
 Some deployment environments cannot set these headers (e.g., when embedding in third-party pages or certain hosting platforms).

-**TFHE-rs** provides an alternative parallelism mode that works **without cross-origin isolation** by using a Service Worker coordinator and a message-passing–based worker pool.
+**TFHE-rs** provides an alternative parallelism mode that works **without cross-origin isolation** by using a Service Worker coordinator and a message-passing-based worker pool.
 This mode is used to accelerate **zero-knowledge proof** computation in the browser.

 ### Setup